All Episodes

 You must be a sucker.

-Five hours of it.
+Five hours of it, yeah.

-Well, it was it no no, the thing is, it was kind of fascinating.
+No, no, the thing is, it was kind of fascinating.

 Because on the one hand, they're like, yeah, Keir Starmer delivered us this incredible victory.